kyleniemeyer/kyleniemeyer.com/index.markdown

 Welcome
 =======

-I'm Kyle Niemeyer, a PhD student studying combustion modeling, [science contributor](http://arstechnica.com/author/kyle-niemeyer/) for [Ars Technica](http://arstechnica.com/), fiancé---not necessarily in that order.
+I'm Kyle Niemeyer, a PhD student studying combustion modeling, [science contributor](http://arstechnica.com/author/kyle-niemeyer/) for [Ars Technica](http://arstechnica.com/), husband---not necessarily in that order.
 You can find out more about me by poking around the links above and below.

 +--	{.section}